turingschool/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+I am probably on the wait too long side of the problem.
+I have worked for myself for the past 2 years, so I have gotten good at figuring out things on my own because I often have no other choice.
+So I did have to spend the 2-3 hours researching a solution to certain problems.
+That being said, I realize I simply won't have the time to do that at Turing given my overall workload and deadlines, so I will adapt and ask my questions sooner.
+It will also be helpful to be pursuing things in an overall team approach, then that makes a big difference.

 ### If Statements

 1. What is a conditional statement?
 Give three examples.